 The following summarizes the principal risks that could adversely affect our business, operations and financial results.
-Before purchasing our American Depositary Shares ("ADSs"), you should carefully consider all of the information set forth in this Annual Report on Form 20-F including, but not limited to, the risks set forth in this Item 3.D.
+Before purchasing our shares listed on AEX, you should carefully consider all of the information set forth in this Annual Report including, but not limited to, the risks set forth in this section.
 In addition to those risk factors, there may be additional risks and uncertainties of which management is not aware or focused on or that management currently deems immaterial.
 Our business, financial condition or results of operations or prospects could be materially adversely affected by any of these risks, causing the trading price of our securities to decline and you to lose all or part of your investment.